apigee-127/a127-samples/oauth-password-sample/README.md

 Follow the prompts, entering your Apigee account information.

 > When you select Apigee as the account provider, an API proxy called `apigee-remote-proxy` is automatically deployed to your Apigee Edge organization.
 This proxy implements the OAuth endpoints needed to get access tokens, refresh tokens, and so on.
-In addition, you'll get a configured developer app called "Remote Proxy" that includes client ID and secret keys that you can use to make OAuth calls.
+In addition, you'll get a configured developer app called "Remote Proxy" that includes client ID and secret keys that are required when requesting tokens.

 Be sure this Apigee account is selected (is the currently active account):